jecki/DHParser/documentation/StepByStepGuide.rst

 "flatten"-operator, instead.
 Try this as an exercise.)
-Test cases help to capture those different scenarios, so adding test cases and examining the output in the test report help to get a grip on this, if just looking at the grammar strains you imagination too much.
+Test cases help to capture those different scenarios, so adding test cases and examining the output in the test report help to get a grip on this, if just looking at the grammar strains your imagination too much.

 Since we have decided, that we do not want to include whitespace in our data model, we can simply eliminate any whitespace before we apply the